ulasozturkk/MakeCoffeeApp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 For more information, see the [LICENSE.md](LICENSE.md) file.